teloxide/teloxide/README.md

 </div>

 ## Features
  - **Type-safe.** teloxide leverages the Rust's type system with two serious implications: resistance to human mistakes and tight integration with IDEs.
-Write fast, avoid debugging as possible.
+Write fast, avoid debugging as much as possible.

+ - **Flexible API.** teloxide gives you the power of [streams](https://docs.rs/futures/0.3.4/futures/stream/index.html): you can combine [all 30+ patterns](https://docs.rs/futures/0.3.4/futures/stream/trait.StreamExt.html) when working with updates from Telegram.

  - **Persistency.** By default, teloxide stores all user dialogues in RAM, but you can store them somewhere else (for example, in DB) just by implementing 2 functions.

- - **Convenient dialogues system.** Define a type-safe [finite automaton](https://en.wikipedia.org/wiki/Finite-state_machine) and transition functions to drive a user dialogue with ease (see the examples below).
+ - **Convenient dialogues system.** Define a type-safe [finite automaton](https://en.wikipedia.org/wiki/Finite-state_machine) and transition functions to drive a user dialogue with ease (see [the guess-a-number example](#guess-a-number) below).

- - **Convenient API.** Automatic conversions are used to avoid boilerplate.
-For example, functions accept `Into<String>`, rather than `&str` or `String`, so you can call them without `.to_string()`/`.as_str()`/etc.

 ## Getting started
  1. Create a new bot using [@Botfather](https://t.me/botfather) to get a token in the format `123456789:blablabla`.
  2. Initialise the `TELOXIDE_TOKEN` environmental variable to your token: